Austin’s 'historic' boil water notice could last 10 to 14 more days, official says

-AUSTIN — After the City of Austin issued a city-wide boil water notice Monday following historic flooding that brought in high levels of silt into the city's water supply, a city official said Tuesday that the boil water notice could last 10 to 14 more days.
+AUSTIN — After the City of Austin issued a city-wide boil water notice Monday following historic flooding that brought in high levels of silt into the city's water supply, a Travis County official said Tuesday that the boil water notice could last 10 to 14 more days.

 The city issued the boil water notice because the high levels of silt is making it challenging for the water plants to produce the volume of water needed to supply customers.